esri-jasi/monitor-report-to-dashboard/README.md

 Write down itemid of the service, that will be needed later at the config.

+Note, that editing must be enabled on Feature Layer.
+* Enable editing (adds) on Feature Layer (hosted service)

 ## 2. ArcGIS API for Python